top of page

 TCCRI recently released a white paper detailing the changing dynamics of Medicaid funding in Texas and implications for state budget-writers.
 The paper tracks the growth in supplemental Medicaid funding streams, and highlights the provider types receiving this type of funding as a starting-point for developing policy recommendations to improve the transparency and oversight of supplemental Medicaid funds.

 TCCRI is cultivating the next generation of conservative leaders through the Clements Legislative Study Program.
 TCCRI is proud to present the largest class in the program's history.

-Contributions to TCCRI will be used for general operating costs and will not be used in connection with state or federal election or to support or defeat any candidate for state or federal office.
+Contributions to TCCRI will be used for general operating costs and will not be used in connection with state or federal elections or to support or defeat any candidate for state or federal office

 TCCRI is a non-profit educational charity, exempt from federal taxation under Section 501 (c)(3) of the Internal Revenue Code.
 Individual, corporate, foundation and PAC contributions are accepted.
 Individual, corporate, and foundation contributions to TCCRI may be tax-deductible.
 Please check with your tax advisor.

 bottom of page